 What is the Passenger arrivals index?

-The Passenger arrivals index is an online database that includes the names from passenger lists in the National Archives series K269, Inward passenger manifests for ships and aircraft arriving at Fremantle, Perth Airport and outports, chronological series, 1898–1978.
+The Passenger arrivals index is an online database that includes the names from passenger lists in the National Archives series K269, Inward passenger manifests for ships and aircraft arriving at Fremantle, Perth Airport and outports, chronological series, 1898–1978 and series A1197, Incoming passenger cards.
 Listing of the names from passenger lists was undertaken as a project under the Commonwealth government's Work for the Dole program.
-The database is available in all National Archives reading rooms and on this website.

-The index was launched in February 2003, and now includes the names of over 3 million passengers arriving:
+Launched in February 2003, the index now includes the names of over 5.5 million passengers arriving:

 The index is useful to those undertaking family history research because the passenger lists lodged in Fremantle included all passengers disembarking in Fremantle, and usually passengers travelling on to other Australian ports (such as Melbourne or Sydney) or overseas ports (such as Auckland or Colombo).